BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites or smaller towns.
-Think covering your shoulders and knees – it shows respect for local customs and can help you avoid unwanted attention.
-A lightweight scarf is a lifesaver for covering up quickly when needed.
+While major tourist hubs are more relaxed, covering your shoulders and knees shows respect for local customs and can help you avoid unwanted attention.
+Think flowing linen pants, long skirts, and scarves – they're practical for the heat too!

 transport

 For inter-city travel, the ONCF train network is fantastic, comfortable, and punctual, especially the high-speed Al Boraq train between Tangier and Casablanca.
-Book your tickets online in advance via the ONCF website or app to secure your seat and potentially get better prices, especially for longer journeys.
+Book tickets online in advance via the ONCF website or app to secure your seat and potentially get better prices.
+For shorter distances or within cities, petit taxis are plentiful, but always agree on a price before setting off or insist they use the meter.

 food